AaronFeng753/Waifu2x-Extension-GUI/.github/ISSUE_TEMPLATE/bug_report.md

 **Files you were trying to process when encountered the BUG** If you encountered the BUG when processing certain files, please send me some of that files so I can do some research.(You can zip it before send it to me)

+**The settings you were using when issue occured**
+You can save your settings than zip and upload the `settings.ini`, or just take screenshots.

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10 20H2]